SKN-SEP/AV/hardware-setup/rc-car/car-tests/README.md

 | <p align="center">1675 µs</p> | <p align="center">1495 µs</p> | <p align="center">1125 µs</p> |

 ## Test sketches
-Initial tests required from us to use microcontroller that can create output of 3.3V, in order to fulfill this requirement we used **ESP32**.
+Initial tests required from us to use microcontroller that can create output of 3.3V, in order to fulfill this requirement we used **Arduino Nano Every**.
 Additionally we needed a few cables and breadboard.

 <p align="center">
     <img src="./assets/rc-car-test.jpg" width="400">